EthicsCodes/hackers-ethic/CoE.md

 # Code of Ethics

-Welcome to our Hacker Code of Ethics.
-This document delineates the core principles guiding our conduct and decisions.
-Anchored in respect for individual rights and collaborative integrity, it serves as our ethical compass.
+Welcome to our Hacker Code of Ethics, which outlines the core principles guiding our conduct and decisions, anchored in respect for individual rights and collaborative integrity.

 ## Hackers' Ethos

-Recognized as independent operators, individuals commit to the principles of respect, autonomy, integrity, openness, and pragmatism, while aligning their efforts with clearly defined shared goals.
+As independent operators, individuals commit to respect, autonomy, integrity, openness, and pragmatism, aligning their efforts with clearly defined project goals.

-Clear and transparent processes are established to uphold these principles, ensuring that personal autonomy is respected, and the collective mission is advanced.
+Transparent processes are established to uphold these principles, ensuring personal autonomy and advancing our collective mission.

 We invite those who share these values to contribute to a space governed by clear ethical standards and mutual respect.

 ## Hacker's Bond

-I pledge to steadfastly uphold this Ethic and its tenets as outlined, dedicating myself to the advancement of the project and the well-being of its denizens.
-I accept them as fundamentally essential to productive, mutual cooperation.
-Therefore, I will embody these values in all my dealings, and to the best of my ability.
+I pledge to uphold this Ethic, committing to think freely and recognizing these tenets and Ethos as essential for productive cooperation and collective success.
+I dedicate myself to advancing the project, the well-being of its participants, and my own skills and knowledge, enacting these values in all my interactions.

 ### Tenets

 1. **Purpose** —
-   Directly advance the project's [technical goals][goals] in alignment with the [project owner(s)'][owners] vision through every action and decision.
+   Advance the project's [technical goals][goals] in alignment with the [project owner(s)'][owners] vision.

 2. **Simplicity** —
-   Make everything as simple as possible, without compromise.
+   Strive for simplicity, avoiding unnecessary complexity.

 3. **Flexibility** —
-   Be open, collaborate, experiment, innovate, adapt, pivot, profit, and repeat...
+   Be open, collaborate, experiment, innovate, adapt, and evolve.

 4. **Accountability** —
-   Take ownership of your actions and their impact on the project.
+   Own your actions and their impacts.

 5. **Analysis** —
-   Courteously scrutinize change requests for quality, conciseness, and relevance.
+   Scrutinize change requests for quality, conciseness, and relevance.

 6. **Transparency** —
-   Cultivate trust and ensure efficacy by swiftly documenting and continuously sharing decision-making processes.
+   Build trust by documenting and sharing decisions promptly and consistently.

 7. **Professionalism** —
-   Consider _all_ hackers as equals, exhibit decorum, and cultivate self-discipline.
+   Treat _all_ hackers equally, maintain decorum, and cultivate discipline.

 ## Scope

-This code governs all correspondence within [canonical project spaces][canon], which are defined as any platform or venue where project activities are conducted.
+This code governs all correspondence within [canonical project spaces][canon], defined as any platform or venue for project activities.

 ## Eligibility

-Contribution implies a binding commitment to this Code of Ethics, in its entirety.
-Actions which subvert these fundamentals, such as prioritizing orthogonal agendas, engaging in divisive conduct, or squandering project resources are subject to review and potential [remediation](./docs/remediation.md).
+Contributing implies a binding commitment to this Code of Ethics.
+Any actions that compromise these principles, including prioritizing orthogonal agendas or engaging in divisive conduct, will be subject to review and potential [remediation](./docs/remediation.md).

 [canon]: ./docs/spaces.md
 [owners]: ./docs/CODEOWNERS